What is a Hyperhidrosis?

 Secondary hyperhidrosis is excessive sweating caused by another medical condition.
 This heavy perspiration is in response to a corresponding trigger in the body causing the previous ailment.
 Secondary hyperhidrosis is usually addressed through treatment of the specific medical condition that caused the symptoms of excessive perspiration.
 Some examples of conditions that might cause secondary hyperhidrosis as well include: Heart Attack, Diabetes, Some Cancers, Menopause, Infections, Thyroid Problems, Low Blood Sugar

-Medications: In some extreme cases, Sunflower Dermatology’s Board-Certified Dermatologists may prescribe oral/topical medications, such as a prescription or prescription strength antiperspirant/ deodorant.
+Medications: In some extreme cases, Epiphany Dermatology’s Board-Certified Dermatologists may prescribe oral/topical medications, such as a prescription or prescription strength antiperspirant/ deodorant.

 QBREXZA: QBREXZA (glycopyrronium) cloth is a prescription anticholinergic medicine used on the skin (topical) to treat excessive underarm sweating (primary axillary hyperhidrosis) in adults and children 9 years of age and older.

-For more information about how to treat your Hyperhidrosis, please contact Sunflower Dermatology and Medical Day Spa
+For more information about how to treat your Hyperhidrosis, please contact Epiphany Dermatology

 Hyperhidrosis Treatments are performed by Licensed Aestheticians overseen by Board-Certified Dermatologists at both our Riverside and St. Joseph, MO Locations.